FLAMEGPU/docs/flamegpu/modelspec.rst

 Constant variables must each have a unique name which is used to reference them within simulation code and can have an optional static array length (of size greater than 0).
 Table [var_types]  summarizes the supported data types for the environment variables.
 The description element arrayLength element and defaultValue element are all optional.
 The below code shows the specification of two constant variables: the first represents a single ``int`` constant (with a default value of ``1``), the second indicates an ``int`` array of length ``5``.
-Simulation constants can be set either as default values as show below, within the initial agent XML file (see :ref:`Initial Simulation Constants`) or at run-time are described in :ref:`Host Simulation Hooks`.
+Simulation constants can be set either as default values as shown below, within the initial agent XML file (see :ref:`Initial Simulation Constants`) or at run-time as described in :ref:`Host Simulation Hooks`.
 Values set in initial XML values will overwrite a default value and values which are set at runtime will overwrite values set in initial agent XML files.

 .. code-block:: xml
    :linenos: